shivani-nadkarni/photo_app/README.md

 ## Acknowledgments

-Thanks to viren-nadkarni for guiding and inspiring to build this - https://github.com/viren-nadkarni
+Thanks to my brother and mentor viren-nadkarni for guiding and inspiring me to build this - https://github.com/viren-nadkarni